dog-18/openpassport-rs/README.md

 2. server: A server built with Actix-Web that exposes endpoints for initializing the verifier and verifying proofs.
 3. deno: A Deno crate that compiles TypeScript code, making it possible to run it within the Rust environment.

+## Development Status

+- The SDK is currently about 70% complete for the 1Step verification process.
+- The server is functional but still in development.
+- The Deno integration is in the experimental phase blocked by [openpassport/issues/190](https://github.com/zk-passport/openpassport/issues/190).

 ## Project Structure
 Here’s a visual representation of the folder hierarchy: